calphool/devopskata_ci_repo/README.md

 repo that code goes into for CI demo

-Code will soon go here with this README.md -- a simple java project that uses maven to build... coming soon.
+Code will soon go here with this README.md -- a simple java project that uses maven to build...